Effective Listening Skills

 - Use of silence

 Different types of questions lead to different results.
 The skilled listener knows when to use different types of questions.
 There are two types of questions: open-ended and closed-ended questions.

-Closed-ended questions can be answered with a simple “yes” or “no.” Such as “do you live here?”
-“Are you interested in ….?”
+- Closed-ended questions can be answered with a simple “yes” or “no.” Such as “Do you live here?” or “Are you interested in ….?”
 This type of question leaves little room to learn new information.

 An open-ended question normally begins with what, where, why or how.

 Situations For Open-Ended Questions